 The Impact Fees for culinary water, sewer, parks, and recreation have been adopted.
 The public safety, and storm drain impact fees are in the process for completion and will be adopted this fiscal year.
-Now that the General plan has been updated, all Capital Facility Plans and Impact Fees will be reviewed this coming year and adjusted as necessary to be in line with the new General Plan.
+Now that the General plan has been updated, all Capital Facility Plans and Impact Fees will be reviewed this coming year and adjusted as necessary to be in line with the new General Plan,

-In the General Fund and

-Capital Projects Fund, sales tax revenues are anticipated to be \$1,100,000.
+In the General Fund and Capital Projects Fund, sales tax revenues are anticipated to be \$1,100,000.
 The City Council has established a policy that \$200,000 of sales tax goes to the Capital Project Fund with a cap of 20%.
 The rest of the sales tax revenue is in the General Fund.

 Building fee revenue has increased in the past three years.

-The Consolidated Fee Schedule is continually updated to meet the costs of current operations and can be found at the end of this document.
+The Consolidated Fee Schedule is continually updated to meet the costs of current operations.